The 3 best Mayan ruins in Yucatan Peninsula

 Chichen Itza Mayan ruins

-- It is the closest Mayan sites to visit for many tourist.
+- It is the closest Mayan sites to visit for many tourists.
 It is about 3 hours from Cancun, Playa Del Carmen and Tulum.

 - There are daily public busses that can take you to Chichen Itza and numerous tours from all major destinations in the Yucatan Peninsula.